samad-zeeshan/Docket/eval/README.md

   `labels/*.json` is the correct answer.
 They are generated to the schema, which keeps the set free of licensing problems. `manifest.json` gives each receipt a category.
-- `fixtures/` holds the saved model responses, keyed by a hash of the exact prompt.
+- `fixtures/` holds the recorded Bedrock responses, keyed by a hash of the exact prompt.
 Change the prompt and you get a miss, not a stale answer.
 - `score.ts` does the scoring.
 - `cost.ts` turns token counts into money and latency samples into percentiles.
 - `run.ts` runs everything, prints a report, writes `results/`, and exits non zero under the threshold.
+- `gen/synth.ts` regenerates the receipts. `gen/make-fixtures.ts` builds
+  **synthetic** stand-in responses and will happily destroy the recordings, so it refuses to run without `DOCKET_ALLOW_SYNTHETIC=1`.
+It exists for the case where a contributor has no Bedrock access and needs a green build.

 ## The receipts

 Thirty are ordinary receipts in dollars.
 The other twelve are deliberately awkward, two per category, and they are the ones that break naive extractors.

 | Category | What is hard about it |
 |---|---|